Q.1: What is the prostate?

 The analysis of prostate-specific antigen is a blood test that measures the concentration of PSA, a substance produced by the prostate.
 PSA levels vary with age and with the volume of the prostate.
 Many prostate problems, not just the cancer, can cause an increase in PSA levels.
 Sometimes men with prostate cancer have PSA levels considered normal.
 See All about PSA.

 The PCA3 test is a urine test using a genetic marker that detects gene “Prostate Cancer Gene 3” (PCA3) involved in the development of prostate cancer.
+This is not a commonly used test.

 Q.7: What happens after testing?